DATA SCIENCE FOR DYNAMICAL SYSTEMS - 2022/3

 The learning and teaching methods include:

-i) 3 x 1 hour lectures per week x 11 weeks.
-1 x 1 hour computer lab session per week for 9 weeks.
+i) lectures and computer lab sessions.
 Students will gain experience in using Matlab/Python to analyse benchmark problems from different application areas such as molecular dynamics, fluid dynamics, or biology.

 ii) Assessed coursework to give students practical experience in implementing techniques covered in lectures and lab sessions.